coolerguy71/FreeBSD-QuickSetup/README.md

 FIREFOX: 'pkg install firefox'

-CHROMIUM (Note, I tried this (29/4/24) and pkg was not available, compiling is the only method, compiling takes a while!): 'cd /usr/ports/www/chromium && make install clean'
+CHROMIUM (Note, I tried this (29/4/24) and package was not available, compiling is the only method, compiling takes a while!): 'cd /usr/ports/www/chromium && make install clean'

 IDIDIUM BROWSER: 'pkg install iridium-browser'